 There are many more species than are described here.
 There are some cryptic species (several species masquerading as one, that cannot reliably be told apart without DNA sequencing).
 Reports on scarcity are guesses at best, since some species are seen often but not recognized.
 Some of the most common ones, in fact, are missing here, because the task of sorting out local Cortinarius is daunting in any location.
-Some of the included mushrooms have incorrect names which represent close species from Europe that are not exactly what can be found over here.
 We are fortunate to have Dr. Joe Ammirati of the University of Washington in our region, who is one of the few experts on Cortinarius in the world and helping to solve the mysteries of Cortinarius for us.

 |Identifying Corts in the spring is much easier - there are much fewer species: some common ones and their traditional subgenus are: C. thiersii (D), C. vernicosus (M), C. subolivascens grp (B), C. parkeri grp and C. clandestinus grp (L), C. vernus grp - C. ahsii grp - C. brunneovernus grp - C. flavobasilis grp (T).
 However, almost anything might fruit in spring under the right conditions.|

 Key to Cortinarius "types", showing the background colour of each section (to help you not get lost).